Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: The Uncertainty-Guided (UG) Framework

 \subsection{Uncertainty as a Scoring Function}

-At the heart of our framework is the ability to quantify the model's uncertainty for a given visual input $\vv$ and textual query $\vq$.
-We employ two distinct metrics derived from the output probability distribution, $\vp_i$, generated by the model's vocabulary head at each step $i$.
-For general-purpose relevance scoring, we use \textbf{Token Entropy}.
-We calculate the standard Shannon entropy~\citep{shannon1948mathematical} for each generated token's distribution and average this value across the entire generated sequence of length $T$.
-This provides a holistic measure of the model's overall confidence:
+A central component of our framework is quantifying the model's uncertainty for a visual input $v$ and textual query $q$.
+We use two metrics derived from the output probability distribution $p_i$ at each generation step $i$.
+For general-purpose relevance scoring, we employ \emph{Average Entropy}.
+We compute Shannon entropy~\cite{shannon1948mathematical} for each generated token and average it across the sequence of length $T$:

-where $N$ is the vocabulary size and $p_{i,j}$ is the probability of the $j$th vocabulary token at step $i$.
-A lower entropy signifies lower uncertainty and thus higher relevance of the visual input to the query.
+where $N$ is the vocabulary size and $p_{i,j}$ is the probability of the $j$th vocabulary at step $i$.
+Lower entropy indicates lower uncertainty and thus higher alignment of the visual input with the query.

-For tasks that require a binary decision (e.g., ``is an event present?''), token entropy is less suitable, as high confidence in either ``yes'' or ``no'' answer would produce low entropy.
-For these cases, we use a more targeted metric named \textbf{Binary Response Confidence (BRC)} score.
+For tasks that require a binary decision (e.g., detecting whether an event is present), average entropy may be less informative since confident ``yes'' or ``no'' responses both yield low entropy.
+In such cases, we use a more targeted metric named \emph{Binary Response Confidence (BRC)} score.
 It directly measures the model's certainty toward a positive confirmation by taking the difference between the probabilities of the ``yes'' and ``no'' tokens in the first generated distribution $p_1$:

 This score provides a directional measure of uncertainty, where a high positive value indicates strong confidence in the event's presence.